-I am a fourth year PhD student in Computer Science, Viterbi Dean's Doctoral Fellow, and Alfred E. Mann Innovation in Engineering Fellow at the University of Southern California.
+I am a PhD candidate in Computer Science, Viterbi Dean's Doctoral Fellow, and Alfred E. Mann Innovation in Engineering Fellow at the University of Southern California.
 My research uses machine learning to extract insight from digital data in high impact domains, including but not limited to health care.
 I am advised by Prof. Greg Ver Steeg within the MINDS lab at ISI.

-I am also affiliated with the Laura P. and Leland K. Whittier Virtual Pediatric Intensive Care Unit (VPICU) at Children's Hospital, where I worked for three years as a data scientist and the Shah Lab in the Center for Biomedical Informatics Research at Stanford.
-I co-founded and organize the annual Meaningful Use of Complex Medical Data (MUCMD) Symposium and am a co-founder of Podimetrics.
-I am a judge in the Qualcomm Tricorder XPRIZE Competition and am currently judging the IBM Watson AI XPRIZE.
+I collaborate with the Laura P. and Leland K. Whittier Virtual Pediatric Intensive Care Unit (VPICU) at Children's Hospital, where I worked for three years as a data scientist and the Shah Lab in the Center for Biomedical Informatics Research at Stanford.
+I co-founded and organize the annual Machine Learning for Healthcare Conference (MLHC) and am a co-founder of Podimetrics.
+I served as a judge in the Qualcomm Tricorder XPRIZE Competition and am currently judging the IBM Watson AI XPRIZE.

 Even further back, I completed my BS in Symbolic Systems and MS in Computer Science at Stanford University.
 Go Cardinal.